Alfresco/docs-alfresco/insight-engine/trans/index.md

 * Large result sets are not supported because Alfresco Content Services does not evaluate permissions in query but as a post filter.
 * Counts will not reflect the number of nodes that match the query.
 * The `SearchParameters` and `QueryOptions` objects can be used to override this behaviour per query.
+Alfresco Content Services supports the execution of a subset of the CMIS Query Language (CMIS QL) and Alfresco Full Text Search (AFTS) queries directly against the database.
+Also, the noindex subsystem supports queries only against the database.
+This collection of features is called transactional metadata query (TMDQ).